nprapps/nprapps.github.com/_posts/2015-02-18-multivariate-testing.markdown

 With Google Analytics and [a small amount of code](https://github.com/nprapps/lookatthis/blob/master/posts/fugelsang/www/js/app.js#L204-L225) to determine which version of the conclusion slide to serve, we were able to run these tests, determine their effectiveness and come to some conclusions about what works and what doesn’t.

-In this blog post, I will run through some of the results of our tests and what we can learn from those conclusions.
-First, I will share some of the baseline analytics (sessions, device usage, completion rates) necessary for understanding these numbers.
+In this blog post, we will run through some of the results of our tests and what we can learn from those conclusions.
+First, we will share some of the baseline analytics (sessions, device usage, completion rates) necessary for understanding these numbers.

 ### Traffic / Usage